Documents

 Next-generation Spanish Navy multipurpose frigate built by Navantia to replace the aging Santa Maria class, combining the Aegis combat system with an integrated electric propulsion plant and hybrid sonar suite.
 Five ships are planned, with the class continuing Spain's export legacy in Aegis-compatible frigate design.

-In service since 2026 · 1 operator countries
+Planned service entry 2026 · 1 operator countries

 Compiled from public sources ·primary reference ↗ ·last verified 2026-07-02